DawsonBodenhamer/AdorableHamsterPets-Source/README.md

 *   **Light Gray & Dark Gray:** These stoic shades are common in mountainous regions (that aren't actively trying to freeze them) and also share cave real estate with their Black brethren.
 *   **White:** Exclusively found in most Snowy biomes (Plains, Taiga, Groves, etc.) and makes up about 30% of the population in the extremely chilly Ice Spikes.
 *   **Blue:** A rare sight, these cool-colored critters are rumored to only appear in the frigid, pointy landscape of Ice Spikes (about a 70% chance if you find a hamster there).
-*   **Lavender:** Another elusive variant, said to exclusively inhabit the picturesque but specific biome of Cherry Groves.
+*   **Lavender:** Another elusive variant, said to exclusively inhabit the picturesque but specific Cherry Groves and Mushroom Fields.

 *(Disclaimer: Hamster spawn location preferences are subject to change based on developer whims and biome generation quirks.
 Happy collecting!)*